Author’s Note: If you’re using BigCommerce instead of Shopify, go to this post instead: link to bigcommerce facebook pixel audit

 - Cost per Click

-Once you’re done, you should see a report that looks like this.
-Now, you’ll have more clarity on what campaigns are working for your business based on ROI.
+Once you’ve set that, you’ll have more clarity on what campaigns are working for your business based on ROI.
 If you had issues with your tracking earlier, then most likely this will be empty (or the data will be wrong).
 But if you’ve followed this guide closely, you’ll have a better view of your business after 2 weeks of running tracked campaigns.